UltimaHoarder/UltimaScraper/README.md

     Example: {date}/{text}-{file_name}.{ext}
     Warning: It's important to keep a unique identifier next to .{ext}.
 By default it's {file_name}, but it can be {date}-{text}.ext

+auto_site_choice:

+    Default = ""

+    When you start the script you will be presented with the following scraping choices: onlyfans = onlyfans
+    justforfans = justforfans

+    You can automatically choose what you want to scrape if you add it in the config file.

 auto_choice:

     Default = ""